 Are Chatbots and Virtual Assistants the Same thing?

 This confusing question is very common on several search engines.
 According to Inbenta, there’s no one answer to whether chatbots and virtual assistants are the same.
 It depends on the chatbot itself and its capabilities.
 While chatbot is the more popular term on Google Trends, the variations between both keywords are minor.

 Chatbots Are Not as Intelligent as They Should Be

 The technology integrated into the development of bots enables them to understand the meaning of the inquiry rather than just the keywords typed.
 The power of natural language processing (NLP) allows chatbots to become smarter and more flexible to commands and questions.

 Chatting robots are in constant development and including more and more AI features that further facilitates the conversation between the bot and the end user.
 Lastly, at times of hesitation, bots can be connected to a human customer service representative to address the complex question more appropriately.

 As retrieved from IBM, A Juniper Research report stated that by 2022, chatbots and NLP will save companies about $8 billion yearly in CRM costs.
 This number far exceeds the humble $20 million in estimated savings for 2017.
 This data further proves that chatbots are gaining power and popularity by the minute.
-According to the report: “For every second, chatbots can shave off average call center handling times, call centers can save as much as $1 million in annual customer service costs.”
+According to the report: “For every second, chatbots can shave off average call centre handling times, call centres can save as much as $1 million in annual customer service costs.”

 Chatbots Cannot Carry out Numerous Functions